virtual-labs/exp-movie-sentiment-au/experiment/aim.md

-### Aim of the experiment
-<p>To  understand how Naive Bayes can be used for sentiment analysis by classifying movie reviews as positive or negative.
-They will learn key steps such as data preprocessing, model training, and evaluation.
-The concept also covers performance metrics like accuracy, precision, recall, and F1-score.</p>
+To understand how the Naïve Bayes algorithm can be applied for sentiment analysis by classifying movie reviews as positive or negative.
+Learners will explore the key steps involved, including data preprocessing, model training, and model evaluation.
+The aim also includes understanding performance metrics such as accuracy, precision, recall, and F1-score to assess the effectiveness of the classifier.